BARRETTMEAG/Lucidum/4. Final_Project/Final_SM/README.md

-Beauti-Beast is the data from the Beauti and Beast programs.
-It shows the data that was used, also the pictures of the trees.
+Beauti-Beast trees were created using the Beauti and Beast programs.
+It shows the data created from the supermatrix (SM) fasta file and the pictures of the trees.

+NGPhylogeny trees was created through NGPhylogeny (https://ngphylogeny.fr/)